 Drink plenty of water not only to stay hydrated but also to help move that fiber through your digestive system.

 Red meat and processed meats have been linked to colon cancer, so look to reduce your intake or eliminate altogether.

 Sure, fiber is fabulous, but it’s also a lot more serious than that.
 The USDA recommends that women get 25 grams of fiber every day and men get 38 grams.
 According to a paper published in the American Journal of Lifestyle Medicine called Closing America’s Fiber Gap, “national consumption surveys indicate that only about 5% of the population meets recommendations, and inadequate intakes have been called a public health concern.”

 Though it is best to get your fiber from food, it can be pretty hard to squeeze in enough beans, broccoli, and spinach every single day to meet the daily quota.
 If you can’t get enough fiber from food, you might consider a fabulous fiber supplement.

 To close your own fiber gap, try Bonny!
 Bonny is an all-natural, plant-based fiber supplement.
 Say bye to your colon woes and all those terrible toxins with Bonny.
 (Plus, Bonny is much more delicious and satiating than a juice cleanse.)

-Bonny 2.0 even comes in several different delicious flavors, including Amplified Apple Pie, Berry Beauty, Matcha Magic, and Strawberry Serenity.
-Try all four flavors and discover your favorite with our Gut Goals pack!
+Bonny comes in amazing flavorslike Amplified Apple Pie, Mixed Ripe Berries, and Strawberry Serenity.
+Try a variety of flavors and discover your favorite with our Gut Goals pack!